Ultimate Guide To Nepal

 Basic Things to Know Pre-Nepal Trip

-Before making travel plans, I believe knowing about that place’s background, culture, people, and lifestyle is essential.
+Before making travel plans, knowing about a place’s background, culture, people, and lifestyle is essential.
 These things will give you knowledge about that country and prepare you beforehand.
-And in today’s sensitive age, you must be cautious in whatever you do so as not to offend.
+In today’s sensitive age, you must be cautious in whatever you do so as not to offend.

 History of Nepal